 Learn the market tricks and try again.
-Start with a few items so that you observe buyers’ behavior.
+Start with a few items so that you observe buyers’ behaviour.

 Realize that no matter who you want to become, there’s a learning curve to obey.
 So allow yourself some level of vulnerability during the learning season; a moment when your nakedness or stupidity is exposed.
 That’s where it hurts, but it is also where you learn and become!

-Why do you treat failure, pains and mistakes as if they are not part of the story of your assession to who you must become?
+Why do you treat failure, pains and mistakes as if they are not part of the story of your assession of who you must become?

 They are not there to discredit you or make you feel less human.
 Instead, they breathe life into a particular chapter of your life.
 Without them, all your achievements are a by-the-way; a seaweed floating in the ocean.
 Such are pretty for a moment but lack the lasting effect.
-They are in the real sense monotonus!
+They are in the real sense monotonous!